Why Work at the Libraries?

 Student employees are an important part of the IU Libraries.
-We are one of the largest employers on campus, with approximately 500 student employees during the academic year, working in varying roles across numerous departments and within our campus libraries.
+We are one of the largest employers on campus.
 Opportunities span from entry-level positions requiring no specific experience to highly specialized roles involved with ground-breaking projects and cutting-edge technologies.
-A few representative positions include:

 Students choose to work at the Libraries because of the flexible schedules, competitive pay, and convenient locations.
 Positions include work-study opportunities.
 (What is work-study?)